 Looks like that still works!
-Now, let's run the program with case\insensitive set to 1 but with the same query to .
+Now, let's run the program with CASE\INSENSITIVE set to 1 but with the same query to.

-If you're using PowerShell, you will need to set the environment variable and run the program in two commands rather than one:
+If you're using PowerShell, you will need to set the environment variable and run the program as separate commands:

 '''

-$ $env:CASE_INSENSITIVE=1

-$ cargo run to poem.txt
+PS> $Env:CASE_INSENSITIVE=1; cargo run to poem.txt

 '''